Pravind Jugnauth: 2005–2009

-2009 By-Elections
+2009–2017

 Ashok Jugnauth (half-brother of Sir Anerood Jugnauth and uncle of Pravind) had been elected as MSM member of parliament in Constituency No.8 Quartier Militaire and Moka.
-But he had to resign in November 2008 as the British Privy Council upheld the guilty verdict that the Supreme Court of Mauritius had issued in 2007 following charges of electoral bribery during the campaign leading to the 2015 General Elections.
+But he had to resign in November 2008 as the Queen's Privy Council upheld the guilty verdict that the Supreme Court of Mauritius had issued in 2007 following charges of electoral bribery during the campaign leading to the 2005 General Elections.
 Thus by-elections had to be held in 2009.
 Ashok Jugnauth stood as a candidate with the support of MMM.
 The Labour Party supported Pravind Jugnauth who then announced his candidacy in the 8th constituency.
 On 2 March 2009, Pravind Jugnauth won the by-elections.
 His victory paved the way for the next alliance (Labour Party-MSM) during the 2010 general elections.

-2009-2014

 In 2009, MSM formed a coalition known as Alliance de L'Avenir or Ptr-MSM-PMSD by joining forces with the Mauritian Labour Party and Mauritian Social Democrat Party.
 The coalition won the May 2010 elections.
 On Navin Ramgoolam's advice, President Sir Anerood Jugnauth then appointed Jugnauth Vice Prime Minister & Minister of Finance as of 11 May 2010.
 On 26 July 2011 Jugnauth and all other MSM ministers resigned due to the scandal known as the MedPoint Affair.

 In 2014, following the resignation of Paul Berenger as Leader of the Opposition, President Kailash Purryag appointed Jugnauth to the office.
 Jugnauth served as Leader of the Opposition from September to December 2014.

-2014-2017

 He was appointed Minister of Information Technology following the Alliance Lepep's victory.

-2017-2019
+Premiership (2017–2024)

 On 23 January 2017, he was chosen by his party MSM to lead the National Assembly.
 This triggered the ruling coalition partner Parti Mauricien Social Démocrate to leave the government and join the Opposition.
-Pravind Jugnauth served as Prime Minister of Mauritius during the second half of the Alliance Lepep's mandate which concluded with general elections in November 2019.
+Pravind Jugnauth served as PM of Mauritius during the second half of the Alliance Lepep's mandate which concluded with general elections in November 2019.